 - Should the Court exercise its discretion and impose an easement?

-We have previously written a guide on how the Court approaches these five questions and in future property development alerts we will profile some case studies involving section 88K easements.
+We have previously written a guide on how the Court approaches these five questions.

 Of course, it is important to remember that section 88K easements are just one pathway for developers to secure access rights.

-Elizabeth McDonald, Principal and Bronwyn Scott, Consultant of our property law team have considerable experience in advising on section 88K easements and a range of other options, including:
+Elizabeth McDonald, Principal of our property law team has considerable experience in advising on section 88K easements and a range of other options, including:

 - land access and compensation agreements;